 Several national labs also provide historic data from previous fast reactor designs.

 TerraPower creates new supply chains as we proceed to get our technology deployed.
 We are partnering with companies that bring specialized expertise and spurring growth in new industries in the process.
 As we approach our goal of building a new class of nuclear energy plants, TerraPower will require components and materials from a wide range of domestic and foreign vendors.
 From sealing and sensor systems to heat exchangers, we continue to grow our roster of private-sector partners.
-Our domestic business partners include AECOM, ARES Corporation, Babcock and Wilcox Company, Brayton Energy, Burns and Roe, The Cameron Group, Columbia Basin Consulting Group, LLC, Creative Engineers, Inc., Cryogenic Consulting Service, Curtiss-Wright Corporation, Invensys, M&D Professional Services, NuVision Engineering, US Photonics and Veridiam.
+Our domestic business partners include AECOM, ARES Corporation, Babcock and Wilcox Company, Brayton Energy, Burns and Roe, The Cameron Group, Columbia Basin Consulting Group, LLC, Creative Engineers, Inc., Cryogenic Consulting Service, Curtiss-Wright Corporation, Invensys, M&D Professional Services, NuVision Engineering and Veridiam.

 Inquisitive minds foster innovation, so TerraPower engages the academic research community to apply the benefits of their forward thinking.
 Our university collaborations not only support the development of the next generation of nuclear engineers and physicists, but also put to use the valuable research facilities available at American universities.

 - Our work with the Ion Beam Laboratory at the University of Michigan is bringing new life to HT-9, a steel alloy originally used in historic fast reactors.
 Their research will confirm how different microstructures of steel perform.

 - Researchers at the University of Nevada, Las Vegas are working on fuel-clad chemical interaction (FCCI) barrier development.